tfitzpatrick0/OSproject4-FileSystem/README.md

 ## Errata

-> Describe any known errors or bugs
+> Describe any known errors, bugs, or deviations from the requirements.

 There is a minor error with 'copyin image.200' where some elements of the disk image are not loaded correctly.
 There are no memory issues.